Non-Alcoholic Singapore Sling Recipe

 A lazy way to make it is to combine gin with bottled sweet and sour and a dash of grenadine, and that was popular in the 1980s, but no, of course that isn’t as good, and these days we’re slowly returning to the ‘fresh is best’ policy concerning fruits and veggies.
 Even the cocktails, or ‘mocktails’ in our recipe.

-So that's how to make an authentic Singapore Sling but what about if prefer not to have alcohol?
-That's easy - take a look at the following recipe and discover how to make a PG-13 version of this refreshing, fruity drink.
+So that’s how to make an authentic Singapore Sling but what if you prefer not to have alcohol?
+That’s easy – take a look at the following recipe and discover how to make a PG-13 version of this refreshing, fruity drink.